chkal/frontend-demo/README.md

 # Frontend Tooling Demo

-Demo project showing how to integrate modern frontend tooling into a Maven-based webapplication.
+Demo project showing how to integrate modern frontend tooling into a Maven-based web application.

 Technologies used: